Quantum Magnetism in Minerals: Other layered quasi-2D lattices

 As already mentioned previously, there is a handful of naturally occurring copper minerals, some of them discovered only recently, that realize the spin-$\frac{1}{2}$ magnetic maple-leaf (T4) lattice \cite{Norman18}.
 Surprisingly, this complex lattice appears to be more common in the mineral world than its prototype triangular (T1) lattice.
 However, none of these minerals has been so far grown artificially in the form of single crystals, and the number of published low-temperature studies of their magnetic properties remains very limited.
 In 2011, Fennell \textit{et al.} \cite{FennellPiatek11} presented the results of a structural and basic magnetic characterization of the layered hydrated copper sulfate mineral spangolite, Cu$_6$Al(SO$_4$)(OH)$_{12}$Cl\,$\cdot$\,3H$_2$O, which is found in the form of finely grained thin turquoise plates.
 For the purpose of physical characterization, they chose a natural specimen from the Blanchard mine, Socorro, Colorado.
-The refinement of both powder and single-crystal x-ray diffraction data resulted in a structure with the trigonal space group $P3_1c$, consisting of well separated slightly distorted triangular-lattice layers in which 1/7 of the Cu$^{2+}$ ions are replaced
+The refinement of single-crystal x-ray diffraction data resulted in a structure with the trigonal space group $P3_1c$, consisting of well separated slightly distorted triangular-lattice layers in which 1/7 of the Cu$^{2+}$ ions are replaced with nonmagnetic Al$^{3+}$, in agreement with the earlier result of Hawthorne \textit{et al.} \cite{HawthorneKimata93}.

-with nonmagnetic Al$^{3+}$.
 The resulting magnetic superlattice is very close to a maple-leaf lattice with a small distortion that separates the magnetic ion positions into two structurally inequivalent sites, arranged in two sets of pure trimers as shown in Fig.~\ref{Fig:Spangolite}.

 The application of GKA rules to the spangolite structure suggests that the superexchange interactions $J_1$ and $J_2$ within both trimers must be antiferromagnetic, resulting in a strong frustration \cite{FennellPiatek11}.
 The trimers are coupled with AFM interactions $J_3$, $J_4$, and a FM interaction $J_5$ along different exchange paths shown in Fig.~\ref{Fig:Spangolite}\,(b).